Colonial Penn Whole Life Insurance and More

 Ideally, to maximize profits and keep premiums down, the insurer would like to have people in the policy that have good health in it as well.

 Colonial Penn will be collecting a lot more premiums to offset the higher risk of people in poor health.
-The healthier policy owners will statistically live longer which is where the insurance company makes it money.
+The healthier policy owners will statistically live longer which is where the insurance company makes their money.

 Roughly 10% of seniors need a product like the Colonial Penn guaranteed acceptance policy.